AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

   </tr>
   <tr>
    <td>learningObject</td>
    <td>A Learning Object is an abstraction for various kinds of objects which users can enroll into and learn from.
-Currently Prime has the four types of Learning Objects - Course, Certification, Learning Program <g class="gr_ gr_82 gr-alert gr_gramm gr_inline_cards gr_run_anim Punctuation only-ins replaceWithoutSep" id="82" data-gr-id="82">
+Currently Prime has the four types of Learning Objects - Course, Certification, Learning Program and Job Aid.<br></td>
-      and
-    </g> Job Aid.<br></td>
   </tr>
   <tr>
    <td>learningObjectInstance<br></td>